reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 # Error Index

+This page lists errors produced by the solver.

 ## E0xxx Error

 Errors from E0xxx range are generic.

 ### E0000

-This error is returned when problem cannot be deserialized from input stream.
+`cannot deserialize problem` is returned when problem definition cannot be deserialized from the input stream.

 ### E0001

-This error is returned when routing matrix cannot be deserialized from json stream.
+`cannot deserialize matrix` is returned when routing matrix definition cannot be deserialized from the input stream.

 ## E1xxx: Validation errors

-Errors from E1xxx range are used by validation engine which checks logical correctness of the VRP definition.
+Errors from E1xxx range are used by validation engine which checks logical correctness of the rich VRP definition.

 ### E11xx: Jobs

+These errors are related to `plan.jobs` property definition.

 #### E1100